Selz/jquery.selz/README.markdown

     <td><code>onPurchase</code></td>
     <td>Function</td>
     <td><code>null</code></td>
     <td>Callback for when the item is purchased.
-The function gets passed a single argument, the data for successful order.</td>
+The function gets passed a single argument, the data for the order as below.</td>
   </tr>
 </table>